How to Cook Ribs in the Oven When It's Too Cold to Grill

 • 3 cans stout beer, such as Guinness draught

-• 6-8 sprigs fresh thyme, removed from stems and chopped.
+• 6-8 sprigs fresh thyme, removed from stems and chopped (or 1 tablespoon dried thyme)

-2. Season short ribs with salt and fresh cracked black pepper.
+2. Season the short ribs with salt and fresh-cracked black pepper.

-3. In a large pot with a cover that can be transferred to the oven, cook bacon to render fat.
+3. In a large pot with a cover that can be transferred to the oven, cook the bacon to render the fat.
 Remove crisped bacon with a slotted spoon and set aside.

-4. Working in batches so you don't overcrowd the pan, brown short ribs on all sides, allowing them to develop a caramelized crust.
+4. Working in batches so you don't overcrowd the pan, brown the short ribs in the bacon fat on all sides, allowing them to develop a caramelized crust.
 Remove and set aside.

-5. Add red onions and sauté 5-7 minutes, stirring occasionally.
+5. Add red onions and cook for 5-7 minutes, stirring occasionally.

-6. Add garlic and sauté until garlic releases its scent, about 30 seconds.
+6. Add garlic and cook until the garlic releases its scent, about 30 seconds.

-7. Add flour and stir constantly until roux turns light blonde color, about three minutes.
+7. Add flour and stir constantly until the roux turns light blonde, about three minutes.

-11. Bring liquid to a boil and cover pan tightly.
+11. Bring the liquid to a boil and cover the pan tightly.

-12. Transfer the pan to the oven and braise for 2 to 2 1/2 hours, until beef is tender.
+12. Transfer the pan to the oven and braise for 2 to 2½ hours, until the beef is tender.

-13. Remove beef from braising liquid and set aside, tented with foil.
+13. Remove the beef from the braising liquid and set aside, tented with foil.

 14. Use a large spoon to skim fat off the top of the braising liquid.

-15. If you desire a thicker liquid, simmer on the stove top until it reaches desired consistency.
+15. If you desire a thicker liquid, simmer on the stovetop until it reaches the desired consistency.

 16. Serve braising liquid and vegetables over the top of the short ribs.